-Compensation/ Reimbursement and Recipient Financing Coordination Fees-Advisor Description and Method of Computation 1.0% of the amount available under any loan or line of credit originated or assumed, directly or indirectly, in connection with the acquisition of properties or other permitted investments, which will be in addition to the acquisition fee paid to our advisor, and 0.75% of the amount available or outstanding under any refinanced loan or line of credit.
-Financing coordination fees are only payable if our advisor provides services in connection with the origination, assumption or refinancing of debt that we use to acquire properties or other permitted investments.
-Our advisor may pay some or all of the fees to third parties if it subcontracts to coordinate financing.
-No fee will be paid in connection with loan proceeds from any line of credit until such time as we have invested all net offering proceeds.
-Estimated Amount Maximum Offering Actual amounts depend upon the amount of debt obtained and services provided, and, therefore, cannot be determined at this time.
-Reimbursement of Acquisition Expenses- Advisor Reimbursement of actual expenses related to the evaluation, selection and acquisition of real estate investments, regardless of whether we actually acquire the related assets.
+Compensation/ Reimbursement and Recipient Description and Method of Computation Estimated Amount Maximum Offering Financing Coordination Fees-Advisor We paid our advisor a financing coordination fee of \$1,720,000 in connection with the mergers, based on the loans assumed from Moody I, including debt held by us with respect to two properties that were previously owned by Moody I. Reimbursement of Acquisition Expenses-Advisor Reimbursement of actual expenses related to the evaluation, selection and acquisition of real estate investments, regardless of whether we actually acquire the related assets.
 In no event will the total of all acquisition fees (including financing coordination fees) and acquisition expenses payable exceed 6.0% of the contract purchase price of all real estate investments acquired.
 Actual amounts depend upon the actual asset values, timing of acquisition and leverage and, therefore, cannot be determined at this time.
 Asset Management Fees-Advisor A monthly amount equal to one-twelfth of 1.0% of the sum of the cost of all real estate investments we acquire.
 Actual amounts depend upon the aggregate cost of our investments, and, therefore, cannot be determined at this time.
 Hotel Management Fees-Moody National Hospitality Management, LLC A monthly hotel management fee equal to 4.0% of the monthly gross receipts from the properties managed by our property manager.
 Our property manager may pay some or all of these fees to third parties for management services.
 In the event that our TRS lessee contracts directly with a non-affiliated third-party property manager, our TRS lessee will pay our property manager a market-based oversight fee.
 Our TRS lessee will reimburse the costs and expenses incurred by our property manager on its behalf, including legal, travel and other out-of-pocket expenses that are directly related to the management of specific properties.
 Our TRS lessee will not, however, reimburse our property manager for general overhead costs or personnel costs other than employees or subcontractors who are engaged in the on-site operation, management, maintenance or access control of our properties.
 Actual amounts depend upon the gross revenue of the properties, and, therefore, cannot be determined at this time.
+Annual Incentive Fees-Moody National Hospitality Management, LLC We, indirectly through our TRS lessee, also pay an annual incentive fee to our property manager.
+Such annual incentive fee is equal to 15.0% of the amount by which the operating profit from the properties managed by our property manager for such fiscal year (or partial fiscal year) exceeds 8.5% of the total investment of such properties.
+Our property manager may pay some or all of this annual fee to third-party property managers for management services.
+For purposes of this fee, "total investment" means the sum of (1) the price paid to acquire a property, including closing costs, conversion costs, and transaction costs; (2) additional invested capital; and (3) any other costs paid in connection with the acquisition of the property, whether incurred pre- or post-acquisition.
+The actual amount will depend on gross revenues of properties and the total investment in properties, as well as the North American Securities Administrators Association Statement of Policy Regarding Real Estate Investment Trusts, or the NASAA REIT Guidelines, 15% limitation which limits our total organization and offering expenses (including selling commissions, dealer manager fees, bona fide due diligence expenses and other underwriting compensation) to 15% of our gross proceeds from this offering, and, therefore, cannot be determined at this time.

+Compensation/

+Reimbursement

-Compensation/ Reimbursement and Recipient Annual Incentive Fees-Moody
+and Recipient